SwellRT/swellrt/README.md

 - if pst-`version`.jar is unable to be found run `gradle pst:jar` then retry.
 - if a jar is unable to be unzipped with wave:extractApi then delete the jar from your cache and try again.
     You may need to restart.
+If problem persists let the newsgroup know or create an issue on Jira.

+To config your server a default configuration is provided by reference.conf, this can be overwritten by application.conf with custom values.

+To enable federation the following must be run.

-You need to configure your instance before you can use it.
-To create a default simple configuration run:
+To create a simple configuration run:
     `gradle prosody-config`

 To override default values pass them to the ant script.
 For example, to override wave\_server\_domain run:
 `gradle prosody-config -Dwave_server_domain=example.com`
-Take a look at the server.config.example to learn about configuration and possible/default values.
+Take a look at the reference.conf to learn about configuration and possible/default values.

 The server can be started (on Linux/MacOS) by running
     ./run-server.sh  (currently disabled please use gradle method)